toygr/jay-sale-code/README.md

 # How to run this script?
-You should have python installed.
+> You should have python installed.

+> Create .env file with correct MONGODB_URL
 ## Create virtual env
 ```
 python -m venv env